pr1sm/interactive-mock-server/README.md

 Once an endpoint has been created, it will be automatically enabled on the mock server.

-## Running the Mock Server

-Instructions TBD!
-(You can use the contributing instructions for running in dev mode at this time)

 ## Contributing

+If you have a bug/feature request head over to the [issues](https://github.com/pr1sm/interactive-mock-server/issues) page.
+All Issues and PRs are welcome!

 ### Debugging

 1. Clone the project
-2. Install dependencies: `npm install`
+2. Install dependencies: `yarn install`
-3. Build the frontend: `npm run build`
+3. Build the frontend: `yarn run build`
-4. Launch the server: `npm run start:appdev`
+4. Launch the server: `yarn run dev:app`
 5. Navigate to the dashboard: (default is `http://localhost:9000/__dashboard`)

 Created mock endpoints are available from the same base: `http://localhost:9000/`